mohamed-maad/mock-server-recruitment/README.md

 Every attribute of a person can be updated, even the social security number.
 When the social security number is updated, the field `socSecNum` points to the old social security number, and the field `value` points to the new social security number.

-When a person is created, the event type is `PERSON_CREATED`, and a person Json is set as the value of the event.
+When a person is created, the event type is `PERSON_CREATED`, and a `Person` Json is set as the value of the `Event`.

 ## The task